sumitra19jha/bluestack/README.md

-# Bluestack
+# UI Template

-The bluestack app
+The template contains both UI and logic